M66B/FairEmail/FAQ.md

 * Run at startup (RECEIVE_BOOT_COMPLETED): to start monitoring on device start
 * In-app billing (BILLING): to allow in-app purchases
 * Foreground service (FOREGROUND_SERVICE): to run a foreground service on Android 9 Pie and later, see also the next question
-* Optional: read your contacts (READ_CONTACTS): to autocomplete addresses
+* Optional: read your contacts (READ_CONTACTS): to autocomplete addresses and to show photos
 * Optional: find accounts on the device (GET_ACCOUNTS): to use [OAuth](https://en.wikipedia.org/wiki/OAuth) instead of passwords

 <a name="FAQ2"></a>